How to help students prepare for their own safety while abroad

 The purpose of this film, is to make students pay attention to their own safety when traveling abroad.
 The film plants a seed in the students’ mind telling them that they need to consider how they can stay safe during their time abroad.
 Students will see the film online when they search for information about exchange possibilities on their UCPH study information pages.

-After watching the film, the students will find a checklist with specific advice in relation to planning and safety measures about insurance, important contact information and about understanding the culture they are going to live in.
+After watching the film, the students will find a checklist with specific advice in relation to planning their trip, safety measures, insurance, relevant contact information and the importance of understanding the culture they are going to live in.
 When making the film, it was our aim to strike a balance between reminding the students to take their safety very seriously and not scaring them.

 A film and a checklist about safety will of course not keep everyone safe, but it might help the students to make conscious choices about their own safety.